ReDI-School/intermediate-java/lesson14/index.md

 # Lesson 14: Exception

 ## Goals

-- Learn what are exceptions.
+- Learn what exceptions are.
 - Learn how to handle exceptions.
 - Know common java exceptions.
 - Define custom exceptions